blepfx/clap-wrapper-rs/README.md

 An easy way to use [clap-wrapper](https://github.com/free-audio/clap-wrapper) in your Rust plugins!

+## Usecases
+- Adding VST3 or AUv2 support to existing Rust plugin frameworks that do not support them
+- Using [nih-plug](https://github.com/robbert-vdh/nih-plug) with non-GPLv3 licensed VST3 SDK
+- Making your own audio plugin framework without dealing with VST3 and AUv2 directly

 ## Features
 - Provides a simple way to export Rust-based CLAP plugins as VST3 and AUv2 plugins.
 - Builds "fat", self-contained binaries for VST3 and AUv2 plugins.